gorgonia/gorgonia.github.io/README.md

 You can also use the link "edit on github" on the top right corner of the corresponding page on the gorgonia.org website.

 ### Create new content
+And Gorgonia:
+            *Can perform automatic Diffrentation
+            *Can perform symbolic Diffrentation

 To add some new content to one of the sections, please use the command